Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Main

+Accurately calibrated low-frequency maps and sky models are required to account for foregrounds when making radio measurements of the early Universe.
+They are particularly important when measuring small departures from the Planck spectrum of the cosmic background radiation that trace astrophysical processes in the early Universe during cosmic dark ages, cosmic dawn, and the epoch of reionization.
+They are further motivated by their potential to refine astrophysical constraints on source populations, cosmic ray propagation models, and dark matter decay.
+Additionally, accurate sky models serve as a stable reference for setting the flux-density scale of low-frequency radio telescopes, including SKA-Low which will be the world's largest low-frequency telescope array.

 At frequencies below about \qty{1}{\giga\hertz}, the radio sky brightness is dominated by synchrotron radiation processes in our Galaxy and by the sum of emission from all extragalactic sources \cite{1970Natur.228..847C}.
 Fitting theoretical models to radio sky brightness measurements constrains cosmic ray particle acceleration and propagation in the interstellar gas and magnetic fields \citep{2013MNRAS.436.2127O}, as well as the populations of extragalactic radio sources \citep{2008ApJ...682..223G}.
-Precision in the measurement of the radio sky brightness thus constrains the cosmic ray electron spectrum and models for any unaccounted-for extragalactic component that might arise from dark matter annihilation or decay \citep{2011PhRvL.107A1302F} and cosmological nanojansky populations \citep{2012ApJ...758...23C}.
+Precision in the measurement of the radio sky brightness thus constrains the cosmic ray electron spectrum and models for any unaccounted-for extragalactic component that might arise from dark matter annihilation or decay \citep{2011PhRvL.107A1302F} or cosmological nanojansky populations \citep{2012ApJ...758...23C}.

-The production, propagation and acceleration of cosmic ray leptons in the interstellar medium leads to a space distribution in their energy spectra, which manifests in sky distribution of Galactic synchrotron emission with breaks associated with energy spectrum knees.
+The production, propagation and acceleration of cosmic ray leptons in the interstellar medium leads to a spatial distribution in their energy spectra.
+This manifests in a sky distribution of Galactic synchrotron emission with breaks associated with energy spectrum knees.
 For example, the GALPROP model is fitted to cosmic ray data from the Gamma Ray Observatory CGRO instruments EGRET, COMPTEL and OSSE \citep{1998ApJ...493..694M} and all-sky maps at long radio wavelengths \citep{2013MNRAS.436.2127O}.
 Inversely, the radio brightness distribution, spectral breaks, and magnetic fields constrain the lepton energy spectrum.